 Yes, unfortunately we're talking about Sporty, Scary, Baby, Posh and Ginger: the Spice Girls.
 Love them or hate them, the Spice Girls' catchy 1996 debut album Spice made a noise that is still reverberating—and made "girl power" a household phrase.

 "Ack!" you say.
 "Why are you talking about the Spice Girls in a piece about Beyoncé?"
 Don't worry, no confusion here.
 We know Beyoncé is nothing like a Spice Girl.
 For one, she's significantly more talented.
 On top of that, she's a genuine example of a powerful woman, at least on a professional and financial level.
 It's not the mid-nineties anymore, and the Queen B's most important fan base is definitely not pre-teens.
 But, differences aside, Beyoncé's career began on the tail end of late-1990s Spicemania.
 And arguably, her unshakeable reputation as an emblem of girl power owes something to the legacy of 1990s girl groups ranging the Spice Girls to Bikini Kill.
-"If I Were A Boy" is a perfect example of the new kind of "girl power" that Beyoncé has based her career on, at least in part.A brief history of girl power
+"If I Were A Boy" is a perfect example of the new kind of "girl power" that Beyoncé has based her career on, at least in part.

 The Spice Girls definitely did not invent girl power.
 In fact, plenty of people have argued that they merely co-opted and commercialized it.
 In reality, the whole idea of girl power (and the catch phrase itself) emerged from what is known as the third wave of feminism.
 Feminism's third wave, a movement that began in the 1980s and gained traction in the early 1990s, was the response of some young people to the widespread backlash against feminism that thrived in the 1980s.
 It was also a response to the perception that their mothers' brand of 1970s feminism (the so-called "second wave") was outdated.

 Some say that feminism's third wave began with the Anita Hill-Clarence Thomas controversy in 1991.
 That scandal unfolded when Supreme Court Judge Thurgood Marshall resigned after serving twenty-four years as the Supreme Court's first African-American appointee.
 Marshall had been an important influence in decisions that upheld Civil Rights legislation.
 The senior George Bush's new nominee, Clarence Thomas, was a more conservative African-American, which raised the eyebrows of plenty of liberals.
 But the much bigger twist was that during his confirmation hearings, a woman named Anita Hill publicly accused Thomas of sexually harassing her in the workplace when he was her boss.
 Although Thomas was ultimately still confirmed, the controversy raised awareness about the continuing problem of sexual harassment in the workplace.
 Some also think that it galvanized the increase in women's participation in politics which was apparent as early as the 1992 national elections, as described in this journal article.

 But clearly this single public event was not the only force behind a whole new school of thought about gender.
 Girls and women who came of age in the 1980s became fed up with a combination of bad economic conditions, the explosion of AIDS, and a slow backlash against the progress made in the 1970s (which, according to this article, included a 50 percent increase in reports of violence against young women).
 One scholar writes that these changes, along with other highly publicized sexual assault cases in the early 1990s, led to a "remarkable resurgence of grassroots student activism, young feminist conferences, and a host of new or newly revitalized social action organizations and networks led largely by young women."

 Taken as a whole, the ideas of third wave feminists were more a revival and resurgence of feminism than a rejection of all that came before.
 They were young women (and some men) who wanted to revive the public debate of power dynamics, gendered violence, social and political inequality, and double standards.
 But beyond the world of theory-talk (and more relevant to Beyoncé-talk), the third wave had another new weapon up its sleeve: an entirely different approach to pop culture.

 The cultural spawn of third wave feminism was a huge surge in girl-driven bands and music in almost all popular genres.
 In the punk world, angry girl groups like Bikini Kill came onto the scene.
 Bikini Kill was a punk outfit famous for songs with names like "Rebel Girl" and "Suck My Left One," and song themes that included rape and molestation, lesbianism, and female solidarity.
 They were deeply influential in a counter-cultural music scene that came to be known as "riot grrrl."